kiran-sumant/ObsidianKM/Academic/Literature Notes/Post-translational Modifications and Mass Spectrometry Detection.md

 # Conclusion
 - Although current technology is still unable to offer a cimplete view of the modified proteome, recent experimental advances -> exploring interrelationships between PTMs and functions in systems.
 - **Simultaneous large scale proteomic identification** may be necessary for studying the role of PTMs in global physiology.
 Best to investigate for ==pathophysiologies== to **address data deficiencies.**
-- Need platforms for integrating information, curating data and centralising PTM information in order to organise and apply exis
+- Need platforms for integrating information, curating data and centralising PTM information in order to organise and apply existing PTM findings and characterisations.

 ## Related Links